-At some point, a participating UGLG in your Urban County may achieve "Metropolitan City" status for the first time.
+At some point, an UGLG participating in your Urban County may achieve Metropolitan City status for the first time due to population growth.
 A potential new Metropolitan City has four options to choose from if this happens:

-- Option 1: Accept its Metropolitan City (entitlement) status and administer its own CDBG program (not participate in your Urban County for FYs 2025-27). - Option 2: Accept its Metropolitan City (entitlement) status, but continue to participate in your Urban County under a joint agreement for FYs 2025-27. - Option 3: Defer its Metropolitan City status (not accept entitlement status) and continue as a participating UGLG in your Urban County under a cooperation agreement for FYs 2025-27. - Option 4: Defer its Metropolitan City status (not accept entitlement status), leave the Urban County, and participate in the State CDBG program.
+- Option 1: Accept its Metropolitan City (entitlement) status and administer its own CDBG program (not participate in your Urban County for FYs 2026-28). - Option 2: Accept its Metropolitan City (entitlement) status but continue to participate in your Urban County under a joint agreement for FYs 2026-28. - Option 3: Defer its Metropolitan City status (not accept entitlement status) and continue to participate in your Urban County under a cooperation agreement for FYs 2026-28. - Option 4: Defer its Metropolitan City status (not accept entitlement status), leave your Urban County, and participate in the State CDBG program.

 NOTE: If one of your participating UGLGs becomes eligible for Metropolitan City status during your three-year qualification period, they must wait until the qualification period ends to choose one of the four options above.
-They can't withdraw from your Urban County to become a Metropolitan City (entitlement) during the qualification period.
+They can't withdraw from your Urban County to become a Metropolitan City (entitlement) during the three-year qualification period.